Our Staff

 Bsc MBBS DCH MRCGP

 Dr Rachel Turberville-Smith is originally from the North of England – born in Manchester.
 She grew up in North Nottinghamshire and Sheffield.
-She trained at St George’s Hospital and Imperial College in London (qualifying in 1992) where she met Rupert (Dr Rupert Turberville-Smith) they have been married for just over 30 years.
+She trained at St George’s Hospital and Imperial College in London (qualifying in 1992) where she met Rupert (Dr Rupert Turberville-Smith) they have been married for over 30 years.
 Her main hobby is Amateur Dramatics and she has been a member of the Weymouth Drama Club for over 25 years and tread the boards when she can.
 As well as going to the theatre, she also enjoys cooking, sewing, dancing and swimming in the sea.

 • DR LUCY BEAK